mpanunto/PanunTools/docs/README_UpdateFireEdge.md

 - "UpdateFireEdge_dissolve"
     - Has a single dissolved feature of all updated Fire Edge
 - "UpdateFireEdge_explode"
-    - Explodes the dissolved Fire Edge feature, in case users need singlepart Fire Edge features
+    - Explodes the dissolved Fire Edge feature, in case users need singlepart features

 ### The general workflow is:
 1. Download Map (aka create local copy) or Sync